-

 Chianti Region

-A circular route from Siena through the Chianti hills provides visitors to the region with a wonderfully scenic and sensory…
+A circular route from Siena through the Chianti hills provides visitors to Tuscany with a wonderfully scenic and sensory travel experience.
+The route covers the villages of the Chianti Classico wine…

 Cinque Terre